Gross motor skill: Adolescence and adulthood

-Between the ages of 7 and 12 there is an increase in running speed and are able to skip.
-Jumping is also acquired better and there is an increase in throwing and kicking.
-They’re able to bat and dribble a ball.
-(Age) Gross motor skills usually continue improving during adolescence.
+Between the ages of 7 and 12, children's running speed continues to increase and they get better at motor tasks such as skipping.
+Along with horizontal movement skills, they also improve with vertical/diagonal movement skills such as jumping, as well as in skills involving strength and precision like throwing, kicking, hitting a baseball with a bat, or dribbling a basketball.
+Gross motor skills usually continue improving during adolescence.
 The peak of physical performance is before 30, between 18 and 26.
-Even though athletes keep getting better than their predecessors—running faster, jumping higher, and lifting more weight—the age at which they reach their peak performance has remained virtually the same.
+Even though athletes continue to exceed the performance of their predecessors—running faster, jumping higher, and lifting more weight—the age at which they reach their peak performance has remained virtually the same.
 After age 30, most functions begin to decline.
 Older adults move slower than younger adults.
 This can be moving from one place to another or continually moving.
 Exercising regularly and maintaining a healthy lifestyle can slow this process.
 Aging individuals who are active and biologically healthy perform motor skills at a higher level than their less active, less healthy aging counterparts.